Remember, Remind, Recall, Recollect: What’s the Difference?

 Recall

-• Remember to call me back when you get home. (don’t forget to call me)
+Remember to call me when you get home.

-• Recall to call me back when you get home.
+Recall to call me when you get home. (wrong)

 Recollect

-• Sandra could recollect being in that restaurant many years ago.
+• She recollected being in that restaurant many years ago.

-• After all those years, John could no longer recollect the details of the conversation.
+• After all those years, he could no longer recollect the details.

 Discover more from My Lingua Academy